1Panel-dev/appstore/apps/caddy/README_en.md

-# Caddy Web Server

-## Product Introduction

-Caddy is a modern web server with automatic HTTPS, HTTP/2, and HTTP/3 support.
-It is known for its simplicity, ease of use, and flexible configuration, making it particularly suitable for static website hosting, reverse proxy, and API gateway scenarios.

-## Default Account Information
+## Default Information

 Caddy does not require login credentials by default and is managed through the admin API.

 - **HTTP Port**: 80
 - **HTTPS Port**: 443

+## Introduction

+**Caddy** is a modern web server with automatic HTTPS, HTTP/2, and HTTP/3 support.
+It is known for its simplicity, ease of use, and flexible configuration, making it particularly suitable for static website hosting, reverse proxy, and API gateway scenarios.

-## Key Features
+## Features

-### Automatic HTTPS
-Caddy can automatically obtain and renew SSL/TLS certificates without manual configuration.
+- **Automatic HTTPS**: Caddy can automatically obtain and renew SSL/TLS certificates without manual configuration.
 It supports certificate authorities like Let's Encrypt and ZeroSSL, providing secure HTTPS connections for your websites.

-### HTTP/2 and HTTP/3 Support
-Native support for HTTP/2 and HTTP/3 protocols, providing faster web page loading speeds and better user experience.
+- **HTTP/2 and HTTP/3 Support**: Native support for HTTP/2 and HTTP/3 protocols, providing faster web page loading speeds and better user experience.
 HTTP/3 is based on the QUIC protocol and can provide better performance in unstable network environments.

-### Flexible Configuration Options
-Supports multiple configuration methods, including Caddyfile (simplified configuration syntax) and JSON configuration.
+- **Flexible Configuration Options**: Supports multiple configuration methods, including Caddyfile (simplified configuration syntax) and JSON configuration.
 Caddyfile syntax is concise and intuitive, easy to understand and maintain.

-### Reverse Proxy and Load Balancing
-Powerful reverse proxy functionality with support for various load balancing algorithms, including round-robin, least connections, IP hash, etc. Easy implementation of traffic distribution for microservice architectures.
+- **Reverse Proxy and Load Balancing**: reverse proxy functionality with support for various load balancing algorithms, including round-robin, least connections, IP hash, etc. Easy implementation of traffic distribution for microservice architectures.

-### Static File Serving
-Efficient static file server with support for file compression, cache control, directory browsing, and other features.
+- **Static File Serving**: Efficient static file server with support for file compression, cache control, directory browsing, and other features.
 Built-in file server with excellent performance, suitable for hosting static websites.

-### Plugin System
-Rich plugin ecosystem supporting authentication, logging, monitoring, caching, and various other functional extensions.
+- **Plugin System**: Rich plugin ecosystem supporting authentication, logging, monitoring, caching, and various other functional extensions.
 You can select and configure appropriate plugins as needed.

 ## Configuration and Usage Instructions